godot-escoria/escoria-docs/api/ESCObject.md

 var interactive: bool = true
 ```

-Wether the object is interactive (clickable by the player)
+Whether the object is interactive (clickable by the player)

 ### state